 The Bottom Line

-) have a 2.67% dividend yield, based on last night's closing stock
+dividend yield, based on last night's closing stock price of

-price area.
-If the shares can firm up, we see overhead resistance
+the shares can rebound, we see overhead resistance around the

 National Semiconductor Corporation (